mhahnFr/mhahnFr/story_old.md

 <a href="https://en.wikipedia.org/wiki/OpenGL" target="_blank"> <img src="https://github.com/devicons/devicon/raw/master/icons/opengl/opengl-original.svg" alt="OpenGL" width="40" height="40"/></a>
 In 2015, I jumped on the Android platform and wrote a few apps, including the
 <a href="https://www.github.com/mhahnFr/RockPaperScissors">Rock-Paper-Scissors</a> app.
 Later, in 2016, I started
 experimenting with OpenGL ES on Android.
-In addition to that project, I wrote the
-<a href="https://www.github.com/mhahnFr/ShaderIDE">Shader IDE</a> to improve the workflow with the GLSL shaders.
-As I
-used the Wavefront format for the 3D data for my app, I wrote the
+In addition to that project, I wrote a small Java application to improve the workflow with the GLSL shaders.
+As I used the Wavefront format for the 3D data for my app, I wrote the
 <a href="https://www.github.com/mhahnFr/Object_Converter">Object Converter</a> in 2017, which converts the Wavefront 3D
 data in my own file format, called <b>G</b>raphic<b>W</b>orld<b>O</b>bjects.
-Also in 2017, I wrote a small application to automatically connect to my Android device, the <a href="https://www.github.com/mhahnFr/ADB_Connector">ADB Connector</a>.
+Also in 2017, I wrote a small application to automatically connect to my Android device, a Java version of the <a href="https://www.github.com/mhahnFr/ADB_Connector_Mac">ADB Connector</a>.
 </p>

 <p align="left">